About the tour.

 Winding along quiet country backroads in the towns north of Vermont's small but vibrant state capitol, Montpelier - from Morse Farm through the hamlets of Adamant, Maple Corners, and Wrightsville.
 The route starts gently, and becomes more aggressive on the longer tours.
 Each course is well marked with arrows and signs, with 4 rest stops conveniently placed.
 A celebratory cook out awaits your return to Morse Farm, free for all riders and any who come to cheer you on.

-- Short tour map and cue sheet.
-13.6 miles, gentle terrain, family friendly.
+- Short Tour Map; 13.6 miles, gentle terrain, family friendly.

-- Medium tour map and cue sheet.
-33.75 miles, ponds and pastures, fun for all.
+- Medium Tour Map; 33.75 miles, ponds and pastures, fun for all.
+(Also available: Medium Tour Garmin Course file.)

-- Long tour map and cue sheet.
-59.0 miles gravel grinder route with over 6000 feet of elevation gain, to challenge.
-Check out past non-competitive timed results.
+- Long Tour Map; 59.0 miles gravel grinder route with over 6000 feet of elevation gain, to challenge.
+(Also available: Long Tour Garmin Course file.)
+You can also Check out past non-competitive timed results.

 Sign-in and start riding anytime between 8 and 10.
 All riders can begin at the time that works best for them, between opening of registration at 8 AM and the closing of registration at 10 AM.